• Skip to main content

 Jump to Recipe

-This simple lingcod recipe is perfect for an easy weeknight dinner and is done in nearly 15 minutes.
-Mild white fish is seared with butter, lemon juice and finished with fresh herbs.
+This simple pan-seared lingcod recipe is perfect for an easy weeknight dinner and is ready in just 15 minutes.
+The mild white fish fillets are pan-seared and served with a lemon butter sauce, keeping it simple and flavorful.

 What is Lingcod?